Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Morpho Curator Concept

-Curators are specifically responsible for the strategic curation of vaults, making key decisions about which markets to include, how capital is allocated, and how risk is curated within the vault structure.
+Curators are specifically responsible for the strategic curation of Vault V2, making key decisions about which adapters and underlying markets to enable, how capital is allocated, and how risk is curated within the vault structure.
 Their expertise directly impacts vault performance and security.

 The Curator's Responsibilities

-A Curator's duties revolve around high-level strategic decisions and risk curation.
-While the specifics of their toolkit have evolved from Vault V1 to V2, the core responsibilities remain consistent:
+A Curator's duties revolve around high-level strategic decisions and risk curation across Vault V2 configurations:

-• Strategic Curation: Defining the vault's overall investment thesis.
+• Strategic Curation: Defining the vault's overall allocation strategy.
 This includes selecting which protocols, markets, or asset types are permissible for allocation.

 • Risk Parameterization: Setting and maintaining the risk boundaries for the vault.
 This involves defining exposure limits (caps) to various risk factors to protect depositor capital.

-• Appointing Managers: In Vault V2, the Curator is responsible for appointing the Allocator(s) who will actively manage the portfolio within the established risk framework.
+• Appointing Allocators: In Vault V2, the Curator is responsible for appointing the Allocator(s) who will execute allocations within the established risk framework.

-• Setting Core Vault Mechanics: In Vault V2, the Curator also controls crucial mechanisms like fees, the interest rate model (VIC), and compliance gating.
+• Setting Core Vault Mechanics: In Vault V2, the Curator also controls crucial mechanisms like fees and compliance gating.

 Crucially, nearly all of a Curator's significant actions are subject to a timelock, providing transparency and giving depositors a window to exit if they disagree with a proposed change.